 Media relations is all about dealing with the media – writing press releases, scheduling interviews and giving press conferences.
 The goal is to generate positive coverage of your company or your product.
 Basically, you want the media to do your advertising for free.

-Key to media relations is generating a ‘hook’ to draw in audiences.
+The key to media relations is generating a ‘hook’ to draw in audiences.
 You need to have an eye for a compelling story that the media will want to cover.
 You also need to have the skills to get the story out there, which can vary depending on the role.
 Copywriters produce snappy, well-written press releases, while company spokespeople stand up and give speeches to the press.
 In smaller organisations, one person is responsible for everything.

 Community engagement officers work to develop a company’s relationship with the local (and not-so-local) community.